 - What information do my carers need?

 - Is my transport still suitable for the journey home?

 - What medication do I need?

 - Do I need to book any follow-up visits?

-The Royal Children’s Hospital has a telehealth clinic available for people in rural and regional areas.
+The has a telehealth clinic available for people in rural and regional areas.
 Appointments can be booked directly through your local doctor.

-To access other telehealth services, ask your doctor.
+To access other telehealth services, discuss telehealth options with your GP.